Living In Curaçao: An EscapeArtist Quick Take

-Income that does not qualify as foreign source (which would qualify as being progressively taxed):
+Income that does not qualify as a foreign source (which would qualify as being progressively taxed):

-- Proceeds from claims, insured by means of mortgage, established on real estate in Curacao
+- Proceeds from claims, insured by means of a mortgage, established on real estate in Curacao

 When you are thinking of where to retire to, you will not regret giving Curacao some serious thought.

 The most popular activity on Curaçao is the water sports.
 Or you can visit the historical parts of the island, enjoy Curaçao’s wildlife, take sailing classes, explore Curaçao’s beautiful countryside, go fishing or enjoy aquatic parks, farms, golf courses, museums or just go shopping.

 I hope you enjoyed reading this article: Living in Curaçao: An EscapeArtist Quick Take.
 If you have any questions, please contact our office HERE.